 After compaction, any damaged pavers must be immediately removed and replaced.
 Any unevenness or differences in height must be re-adjusted.

-Please be aware that sealants may slightly alter the colour of any surface they are applied to and as such we would strongly recommend a trial area is determined.
+Please be aware that some general sealants may alter the colour of any surface they are applied to and as such we would strongly recommend a trial area is determined.
 For further advise email firstname.lastname@example.org.